Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Calculate normalized direction to the target point
+// Calculate the normalized direction to the target position

 Vector3 dir = (endPos - transform.position).normalized;

-// Move in this direction with the set speed
+// Move in that direction at the defined speed

 transform.Translate(dir * speed * Time.deltaTime);